top of page

 Gold - Precious Metal of the Sun

 Early prehistoric use of gold is for religious purposes, ornament or decor.
-Then, in 1500 BCE, Thutmose of Egypt decrees gold to be used for commerce and financial transactions.
+In 1500 BCE, Thutmose of Egypt decrees gold to be used for commerce and financial transactions.
 Gold becomes a sign of wealth and suddenly everyone wants it.

 The earliest example of gold work and plating comes from the cemetery or Necropolis of Varna dated c.
 4550 - 4450 BC.
 Varna is on the western shore of the Black Sea in Bulgaria.